Program / Workshops

 (Seating is LIMITED, selection made during registration, coffee served)

-Patrick Murray and Michael Zapitelli (Moderators)
+Patrick Murray and Raj Chakaravarthi (Moderators)

 SIMULTANEOUS STANDARD WORKSHOPS (CME Available)